eeshvardasikcm/shrota-dev/README.md

     - shapes and text outlined
       - level 2 shapes and text outlined
     - colors painted
+      - color pallette copied to new HD Adobe project
   - Image converted to lower quality
   - Images added to Shrota app in Android Studio
 - Shrota splash page in Google Play Store for all resolutions